ibm-cloud-docs/loadbalancer-service/apis.md

 # UUID of the L7 pool to which members should be added.
 l7PoolUuid = 'set me'

-# Backend servers to be added
+# Back-end servers to be added
 memberInstances = [
     {
         'address': '10.131.11.46',